NEW: Lawyer for Assange says they view the request positively but will have to discuss response

-The WikiLeaks founder is wanted for questioning over sexual abuse claims; he denies the allegations
+He is wanted for questioning over sexual abuse claims in Sweden; he denies the allegations

 Assange has been holed up in the Ecuadorian Embassy in London since June 2012 to avoid extradition to Sweden, where prosecutors want to question him about 2010 allegations that he raped one woman and sexually molested another.

-The prosecutors previously balked at coming to Britain to question Assange.
+Swedish prosecutors have previously balked at coming to Britain to question Assange.

-However, some of the alleged crimes will be subject to a statute of limitations in August 2015, according to a statement from Marianne Ny, the director of public prosecutions.
+However, a number of the crimes Julian Assange is suspected of will be subject to a statute of limitation in August 2015, according to a statement from Marianne Ny, the director of public prosecutions.

 Ny explained the logic behind the Swedish authorities’ change of approach in her statement.